erikxcore/portal_demo/README.md

 For deployment, the /build folder can be used directly.
 Or, if preferred, the project can be cloned and then 'npm start' may be ran to generate a new 'build'.
 <br />
+If pulling down this project on a new machine, be sure to run npm install and install Composer to run php composer.phar install for the PHP required assets.

 There are two ways to use this:<br />
 <h4>Method 1 (Retains /build)</h4>